-Lindsay received her M.A. from the University of California at Berkeley, studied at the International Center of Photography and the School of Visual Arts, as well as abroad in France, Germany, and Japan.
+Lindsay received her M.A. in History of Art from the University of California at Berkeley, studied at the International Center of Photography and the School of Visual Arts, as well as abroad in France, Germany, and Japan.
 Lindsay’s series of documentary art films was broadcast on public television and shown at the New York, Toronto, Chicago, and Berlin Film festivals.
-She has taught photography and art workshops at the International Center of Photography, among other schools.
+She has taught photography and art workshops at the International Center of Photography, National Academy School and the Educational Alliance Art School among other schools.

 Create images rather than capture them.
 The cyanotype photographic process has many expressive possibilities for the adventurous image-maker.
 Dating from 1842, this historic Prussian blue process offers a compelling alternative to modern digital prints.
 Topics will include the history of photography, photograms, creating negatives, paper, and substrate selection, exposing and developing prints, bleaching, toning and lumen prints.
 Most materials provided and all levels are welcome.